What is Estate Planning and Why Do I Need It?

 Probate takes place in court after a person’s death and usually begins by reading the deceased’s will.
 The person responsible for the deceased’s assets (usually called the executor) will go to court and file all the paperwork.
 The executor must prove the validity of the will and must present the court with a list of the properties, debts, and who is to inherit what the deceased has left.
 Once this process is complete, the deceased’s relatives are notified, and the rest of the legal procedure may continue.
 The executor must then find, secure, and manage any assets until the probate has completed.
 Depending on the circumstances, this step may take longer than you think.
 The court will review all of your accounts, assets, businesses, and debts to decide if the will is valid and may be completed.
 An executor may have to sell real estate or valuable items to pay off debts.
 The court will have all of your assets appraised (if already not done so), which can include works of art, collectible items, and other retainments of monetary value.

 However, not everyone must go through probate.
 In California, individuals are allowed up to designate $100,000 of property in their will without needing probate.
 In addition to this, properties passed outside of your will (like a living trust) is not subjected to probate.
+California probate law differs based on the number of assets going through probate.
+It is a standard procedure that lawyers would receive a certain percentage based on the amount that goes through probate.

 What Can an Estate Lawyer Do For Me?